kharchenkolab/conos/README.md

 ### Integration with ScanPy

-For integration with ScanPy you need to save Conos files on disk from R session, than upload these files from Python.
+For integration with ScanPy, you need to save Conos files on disk from your R session, and then upload these files from Python.
 See the following tutorials:
 - [Save Conos for ScanPy](vignettes/scanpy_integration.md)
 - [Load ScanPy from Conos](vignettes/scanpy_integration.ipynb)